 Structurally, prescription painkillers and street heroin are nearly identical chemical substances.
 As a result, the misuse of prescription opiate painkillers such as Oxycontin produces a very similar high to heroin.
 However, acquiring prescription pain pills illegally is costly, and heroin often becomes a cheaper alternative for someone who is misusing opiates.
 Legally obtained prescription pills can lead to opiate use disorders quickly, and it is nearly impossible to ascertain if one person is more susceptible than another.
 What is known is that most people who use heroin started by misusing prescription pain pills.

 Through community outreach and engagement, we hope that Dying in Vein will bring awareness and understanding to this deadly public health crisis.
 By breaking down stigmas and misconceptions, and bringing addiction out of the closet, more people will have access to the resources they need to get well.
-In 2017we hope to have screened in over 100 communities across the United States.

 Talk about addiction.
 It's a disease.